Creative Ways to Promote Any Event

 But, first things first, what is a meeting?

 The Merriam-Webster dictionary defines a meeting as “an act or process of coming together.”
 A meeting is a gathering of two or more people coming together for a specific purpose.
 These are commonly held when multiple people need to decide on agendas or ways to achieve a particular goal.
-They may occur when face-to-face interaction is required to make a decision.
+They may occur when face to face interaction is required to make a decision.
 Meetings may also take place over the phone or a video chat.
 A meeting can be informal, such as a social meeting with friends, or a formal gathering, such as a business luncheon.

 To avoid wasting time and resources, communication for a meeting’s purpose is critical.
 Everyone, at some point in time, has attended a meeting and thought during or afterward about why it even happened.
-Don’t waste time in a meeting that could have been an email or quick one-on-one discussion with someone.
+Don’t waste time in a meeting that could have been an email or quick one on one discussion with someone.

 So, what are the seven rules for planning a meeting?

-No matter the purpose of a meeting, whether business-related or not, there are specific tasks which need to be completed to accomplish the underlying goal of that meeting.
+No matter the purpose of a meeting, whether business related or not, there are specific tasks which need to be completed to accomplish the underlying goal of that meeting.
 This is where planning comes into play.
 Yes, meetings can be boring even if planned out, but remember that you need to make sure it is necessary.
 And, they can be extremely efficient and productive when planned correctly.

 The First Rule: Identify the Purpose of the Meeting

 There are multiple reasons to hold a meeting.
 And, the success of your meeting starts with defining why you need to have it and setting the goals and objectives the event will address and solve.
 Make sure when making the list of reasons to hold the meeting, you are clear and concise.
 Clarifying the purpose of your meeting is an essential part of planning your event.
-And, clear goals and objectives help with the effectiveness of communication.
+Clear goals and objectives help with the effectiveness of communication.
 This ensures that everyone in attendance understands why it is important.

 Creating an Agenda